 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-As you might know, I absolutely love finding budget home gym equipment.
-I was on the hunt for a reasonably priced treadmill when I ran across the Sole F63 for around $1,000 for both runners and walkers.
-I immediately knew I had to test it out.
-The Sole F63 treadmill is the base model treadmill out of the six in the Sole family, with all of them being pretty well-regarded by customers.
-In this Sole F63 Treadmill review, I’ll give you the rundown on assembly, ergonomics, and my opinion on overall value.
+The Sole F63 treadmill is the base model treadmill out of the six in the Sole F series, with all of them being pretty well-regarded by customers.
+In this Sole F63 Treadmill review, we’ll give you the rundown on assembly, ergonomics, and our opinion on what we regard as one of the best treadmills.

 Sole F63 Treadmill